Crime scene staging refers to an attempt by the perpetrator to mislead the investigation.

 In other words, he is hoping that this staged crime scene will fool investigators into believing that the perpetrator broke into the house and then murdered his wife during a physical confrontation.

-In this fictional case, the victim has dozens of stab wounds.
-As a result, the investigators determine that it was a crime of passion.
+In this fictional case, the victim has dozens of stab wounds—a sign that it was a crime of passion.
 Furthermore, they are unable to find any evidence of footprints near the side gate.

-While inspecting the house, they also realize that this “burglar” ignored an extremely valuable item and that he broke a random object that is “out of the way”.
+While inspecting the house, they also realize that this “burglar” ignored an extremely valuable item and that he broke a random object that wasn’t in his path.

 Consequently, they begin to suspect the husband.